kcotoi/SOLSniperNFT-Releases/README.md

 - Please let me know if you find any.

 ## 📈 Future developments

-- Inform user that the ranking has not be found and should check if mapping is needed.

 - Add more mappings to the application (This is something that will be done weekly)